Our Star-Spangled Story

 • Katy

-The storybooks were selected to support lesson content, so they need to be read at the points designated within the course books.
+The storybooks were selected to support lesson content, so they must be read at the points designated within the course books.

 Summary